 We found 5 orthopedic surgeons who accept Blue Advantage near Grapevine, TX.

-Dr. Jason Ahuero specializes in foot & ankle surgery and orthopedics/orthopedic surgery and practices in Houston, TX and Grapevine, TX.
-In his practice, he is particularly interested in total ankle replacement.
-Dr. Ahuero accepts several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
-His education and training includes medical school at Baylor College of Medicine and residency at a hospital affiliated with the University of Alabama.
-He has received professional recognition including the following: Texas Rising Stars.
-His hospital/clinic affiliations include Texas Children’s Hospital, Michael E. DeBakey VA Medical Center - Main Facility, and Baylor College of Medicine.
+Dr. Jason Ahuero is a specialist in foot & ankle surgery and orthopedics/orthopedic surgery.
+He works in Houston, TX and Grapevine, TX.
+Areas of expertise for Dr. Ahuero include total ankle replacement.
+He takes Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+He obtained his medical school training at Baylor College of Medicine and performed his residency at a hospital affiliated with the University of Alabama.
+He has received the following distinction: Texas Rising Stars.
+Dr. Ahuero's professional affiliations include Texas Children’s Hospital, Michael E. DeBakey VA Medical Center - Main Facility, and Baylor College of Medicine.

 Clinical interests: Ankle Problems, Arthritis, Sports Injuries, Foot Problems, Total Ankle Replacement, Trauma

-Dr. Leonard Kibuule is a specialist in spine surgery and orthopedics/orthopedic surgery.
-He works in Rockwall, TX, Allen, TX, and Southlake, TX.
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-Dr. Kibuule graduated from the University of Texas Southwestern Medical School.
-He trained at a hospital affiliated with Creighton University for his residency.
-Dr. Kibuule has received professional recognition including the following: Texas Rising Stars.
-He is professionally affiliated with Texas Health Presbyterian Hospital Allen.
-He has an open panel.
+Dr. Leonard Kibuule's specialties are spine surgery and orthopedics/orthopedic surgery.
+He practices in Rockwall, TX, Allen, TX, and Southlake, TX.
+Dr. Kibuule honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+He studied medicine at the University of Texas Southwestern Medical School.
+His residency was performed at a hospital affiliated with Creighton University.
+He has received the following distinction: Texas Rising Stars.
+His professional affiliations include Texas Health Presbyterian Hospital Allen and Lake Pointe Medical Center.
+Dr. Kibuule has an open panel.

 Clinical interests: ACL Injury, Hip Problems, Hip Dysplasia, Elbow Problems, Scoliosis, Overuse Injuries, Shoulder ...
 (Read more)

-Dr. Kevin James' areas of specialization are spine surgery and orthopedics/orthopedic surgery.
-His clinical interests encompass musculoskeletal problems and musculoskeletal surgery.
-Dr. James is affiliated with Baylor Scott & White Health and Pine Creek Medical Center.
+Dr. Kevin James practices spine surgery and orthopedics/orthopedic surgery in Flower Mound, TX, Decatur, TX, and Southlake, TX.
+Dr. James's areas of expertise include musculoskeletal problems and orthopedic surgery.
+He is professionally affiliated with Baylor Scott & White Health and Pine Creek Medical Center.
+He studied medicine at Baylor College of Medicine.
 Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. James honors.
-He studied medicine at Baylor College of Medicine.

 Conditions / Treatments